Modeling and Energy Optimization of LDPC Decoder Circuits with Timing Violations: Introduction

 In this paper, we present a modeling approach that provides an accurate representation of the deviations introduced in the output of an LDPC decoder processing circuit in the presence of occasional timing violations, while simultaneously measuring its energy consumption.
-We show that this model can be used as part of a density evolution analysis to evaluate the channel threshold and iterative performance of the decoder when affected by timing faults.
+We introduce a \emph{weak symmetry} property for this model, and show that when it is satisfied, the model can be used as part of a density evolution analysis to evaluate the channel threshold and iterative performance of the decoder affected by timing faults.
+We also present experimental evidence showing that weak symmetry is satisfied for the decoder circuits that we consider.
 Finally, we show that under mild assumptions, the problem of minimizing the energy consumption of a quasi-synchronous decoder can be simplified to the energy minimization of a small test circuit, and present an approximate optimization method similar to Gear-Shift Decoding \cite{ardakani:2006} that finds sequences of quasi-synchronous decoders that minimize decoding energy subject to performance constraints.
+We note that subsequent to \cite{leduc-primeau:2015b}, an energy optimization method for faulty LDPC decoders was presented in \cite{schlafer:2016}.
+Both methods look for a sequence of operating conditions that minimize decoding energy, but the method in \cite{schlafer:2016} requires that the operating conditions be ordered based on the message error probability that can be achieved, which is not possible in general without knowing the message distribution.

 The remainder of the paper is organized as follows.
 Section~\ref{sec:LDPC} reviews LDPC codes and describes the circuit architecture of the decoder that is used to measure timing faults.
 Section~\ref{sec:deviation} presents the \emph{deviation} model that represents the effect of timing faults on the algorithm.
 Section~\ref{sec:analysis} then discusses the use of density evolution and of the deviation model to predict the performance of a decoder affected by timing faults.
 Finally, Section~\ref{sec:optimization} presents the energy optimization strategy and results, and Section~\ref{sec:conclusion} concludes the paper.
 Additional details on the CAD framework used for circuit measurements can be found in Appendix~\ref{sec:appendix:workflow}, and Appendix~\ref{sec:appendix:testcircuit} provides some details concerning the simulation of the test circuits.